Kirosci/Project-Recon/readme.md

 ---

 ### > URLs (-urls):
-Check `urls.txt` will contain all the URLs and `js_urls.txt`  will contain all the *JavaScript* file URLs found by grepping from the discovered URLs.
+Check `urls.txt` file for all the URLs and `js_urls.txt`  will contain all the *JavaScript* file URLs found by grepping from the discovered URLs.

 ---

 ### > Subdomain Takeover (-tkovr):
-Check `subTakeover.txt` file it will contain all the subdomains with **status code:404** and having some **CNAME**
+Check `subTakeover.txt` file for all the subdomains with **status code:404** and having some **CNAME**

 ---

 ### > XSS (-xss):
-Check `xss.txt` file it contains all the URL with reflected parameters and all allowed characters on that parameter.
+Check `xss.txt` file for all the URLs with reflected parameters and all allowed special characters on that parameter.

 ---